r15hil/r15hil.github.io/docs/books/books.md

 ## Books

-📚 Project Hail Mary: Andy Weir
+📚 The Martian: Andy Weir

-📚 I, Superorganism: Jon Turney
+✅ Project Hail Mary: Andy Weir - July 2026 👍❤️

 ✅ The Lonelisness of Sonia and Sunny: Kiran Desai - June 2026 😕